pingcap/docs-cn/literal-values.md

 If the `ANSI_QUOTES` SQL MODE is enabled, string literals can be quoted only within single quotation marks because a string quoted within double quotation marks is interpreted as an identifier.

-A binary string is a string of bytes.
-Each binary string has a character set and collation named `binary`.
-A non-binary string is a string of characters.
-It has a character set other than `binary` and a collation that is compatible with the character set.

-For both types of strings, comparisons are based on the numeric values of the string unit.
-For binary strings, the unit is the byte.
-For non-binary strings, the unit is the character and some character sets support multibyte characters.
+The string is divided into the following two types:

++ Binary string: It consists of a sequence of bytes, whose charset and collation are both `binary`, and uses **byte** as the unit when compared with each other.
++ Non-binary string: It consists of a sequence of characters and has various charsets and collations other than `binary`.
+When compared with each other, non-binary strings use **characters** as the unit.
+A charater might contian multiple bytes, depending on the charset.

 A string literal may have an optional `character set introducer` and `COLLATE clause`, to designate it as a string that uses a specific character set and collation.
-TiDB only supports this in syntax, but does not process it.

 ```
 [_charset_name]'string' [COLLATE collation_name]